HuuKienIT/Weather-App/README.md

 # Weather-App
-A Python application to show weather information using API
+Python application to show weather information using API

 - Interface after starting the application